mcrowder65/ugly-callbacks-SOLUTION/script.md

 Oh if you look at the output of the terminal, it looks like the dog isn't found, we've been seeing this warning whenever a dog cat or hamster isn't in the predefined list.
+In the next video, our promises will start rejecting if we pass a breed in that doesn't exist.
-In the next video, we'll learn about what happens when promises reject!
+I'll see you in the next video where we'll learn all about promise rejections!